About this page

 Latvia has officially declared end of the state of emergency in the country because of COVID-19 starting with June 10th.
 We are welcoming travelers to Latvia and informing about the restrictions that still remain.

-At the moment Latvia welcomes travelers without spending 14 days in isolation from all European Union countries except Sweden, Portugal, Romania, Bulgaria, Luxembourg, Czechia, Croatia and San Marino where cumulative number of COVID-19 cases is above 15 per 100,000 people.
+At the moment Latvia welcomes travelers without spending 14 days in isolation from all European Union countries except Switzerland, France, Austria, Sweden, Portugal, Romania, Bulgaria, Luxembourg, Croatia, Czech Republic, Malta, Andora, Iceland, Spain and San Marino where cumulative number of COVID-19 cases is above 16 per 100,000 people.

 Travellers from the above mentioned countries do have to spend 14 days in quaranteen on arrival to Latvia.